Is there a trace of bug in your cup of tea?

 • Bug diversi-tea - What can a cup of tea tell us about bug biodiversity?
 Using a new DNA analysis method, researchers gathered arthropod environmental DNA from dried teas and dried herbs found in supermarkets - chamomile, mint, tea and parsley.
 They identified over a thousand diverse arthropod species.
 This technique could be used to trace the origin of illegal plant material confiscated by customs, detect agricultural pests, and monitor arthropods and arthropod– plant interactions.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-Please link to the article in online versions of your report
+Research The Royal Society, Web page Please link to the article in online versions of your report

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.